The thirteenth session of the SPECA Thematic Working Group on Trade was chaired by Tajikistan

-From 24 Members of the Committee, that was established by the Decree of the Government of Tajikistan (24 December 2016, ¹529) only 10 members participated, however other members without any excuse did not participate in the meeting (First Deputy Head of Customs Service, Ministries of finance; industry and new technologies, agriculture, health and social protection of population, State committee on investment and state property management, tax committee).
+From 24 Members of the Committee, that was established by the Decree of the Government of Tajikistan (24 December 2016, ¹529) only 19 members participated, however other members without any excuse did not participate in the meeting.

-At the same time, from 12 representatives of the trade organizations and associations (Committee members) only 7 of them were present in the meeting, 5 members of the Committee (AIATT, Association of banks of Tajikistan, Association of financing organizations, Association of logistics of Tajikistan, Public organization of veterinaries of Tajikistan) did not participate in the meeting.
+At the same time, from 12 representatives of the trade organizations and associations (Committee members) only 6 of them were present in the meeting, 6 members of the Committee did not participate in the meeting.

 The list of participants is attached.